A church family in Wichita Falls, Texas, had a dream to provide:

 We are a private pay facility.

-Throughout its history of almost thirty-five years, Presbyterian Manor has stayed true to its original mission and purpose: to provide high quality care for seniors in the North Texas area.
+Throughout its history of almost forty years, Presbyterian Manor has stayed true to its original mission and purpose: to provide high quality care for seniors in the North Texas area.

 For more information about any of our communities, contact us today.